 - Many of the navigation lights or marks are reported to be either out of action or missing and therefore night passages should be avoided.
 Even in daylight the barrier reef area should be navigated with caution.

 - Yachting facilities are limited in Belize: Belize City has some repair facilities, good provisioning, a limited supply of hardware but very little yachting equipment.
 Frequent theft from boats and lengthy formalities means however that few boats now go to Belize City if this can be avoided.
 There is a new boatyard in Placencia.

 - A more convenient and safe place to leave the boat if intending to visit the interior, which is another of the main attractions of Belize, is the new marina, Cucumber Beach Marina, just south of Belize City.
 It has been reported that the marina is also a good place from which to visit the Mayan sites in Guatemala, such as Tikal.

-March 2012: A particularly violent attack on a charter catamaran in the Pelican Range of Cayes (see news item here) means that cruisers are recommended not to anchor here overnight.
+A particularly violent attack on a charter catamaran in 2012 in the Pelican Range of Cayes (see news item here) means that cruisers are recommended not to anchor here overnight.

 The tropical climate can be hot especially February to May, although the prevailing wind helps to keep the coast cooler.
 During winter months the anchorages are rather exposed to the northerly winds which sweep down across the Gulf of Mexico.
 The hurricane season lasts from June to November.

 For links to free global weather information, forecast services and extreme weather information see the Noonsite Weather Page.